KilnGraphics/Blaze4D/README.md

 Blaze4D is compatible with Sodium.

 ## Community
 We have a [Discord server](https://discord.gg/H93wJePuWf) where you can track development progress, ask questions, or just hang out in.
+The discord server is very cool Join it or 🔫

 ## Building
 1. Clone the repository (https://github.com/Blaze4D-MC/Blaze4D.git)